Functional Collection Programming with Semi-Ring Dictionaries: Efficiency

 \subsubsection{Loop-Invariant Code Motion}

 In addition to multiplication operands, one can hoist let-bindings invariant to the loop.
-Consider the following example, where one computes the aggregate !A * E * D! where !E! comes from looking up (using hash join) for another relation !S!:

-In this case, the computation of !E! of is independent of the inner loop and thus can be hoisted outside following the last rule of Figure~\ref{fig:opt_rules}:
+Consider the following example, where one computes the aggregate !A * E * D! where !E! comes from looking up (using hash join) for another relation !S!, represented as the first expression in Figure~\ref{fig:opt:ex:motion}.
+In this case, the computation of !E! of is independent of the inner loop and thus can be hoisted outside following the last rule of Figure~\ref{fig:opt_rules}, resulting in the middle expression.
+Additionally, this optimization enables further loop factorization, which results in the last expression in Figure~\ref{fig:opt:ex:motion}.